shabaviz/VP/README.md

 # OpenConnect-VPN-Server
 **2022 OCT UPDATE**: We dockerized and added Dockerfile to run it anywhere you want on any linux distro easily.
-Buggy script for configuring OpenConnect (ocserv) protocol on the server easily and automatically.
+Buggy script for configuring OpenConnect (ocserv 1.1.6) protocol on the server easily and automatically.
 ## Script Installation
-Tested on ubuntu 18.04 and 16.04.
+Tested on ubuntu 18.04 and 16.04 and 22.04.

 Download and saving script on your server:
 ```bash